Graduation Requirements and Commencement

 - 3.70 – cum laude

-All grades accepted toward graduation at Azusa Pacific University are included in the calculation of these honors, including correspondence and transfer classes.
-All grades not accepted toward graduation at Azusa Pacific (such as remedial classes) will not be included in the calculation.
+All grades accepted toward graduation at Azusa Pacific University are included in the calculation of these honors, including correspondence and transfer courses.
+All grades not accepted toward graduation at Azusa Pacific (such as remedial courses) will not be included in the calculation.

 Degree Posting Dates